j-berg-au/BOUNDLESS/content/Realmwalkers/index.md

 ---
 draft: "true"
 ---
+##### Players (have 4 or 5)
+- Rose
+- Bailey
+- ???
+- ???
+Options:
+- Mini
+- Naomi

+Dadi from Mystic Arts did a good video on factions, which can make some Realms rather political.

+The real reason Father sends the Children to the Realms is so that they do grow in power in the Rift, so they cannot rival him.

+Make some Children on the side of Father, others against Father, and some can be swayed either way.
+- Amber & Alphonse are against Father
+- Clair is with Father.
+- Last edgy guy is against everyone
+- Katrin is with Father, at least initially.

+Only a Riftborn (like the players) can open the Gates.
+Players open the Gate from Realm I to Realm II.
+Once in Realm II, the inhabitants speak of how impossible it was for the PCs to have opened the Gate, and that they must be special.
+They must try again, opening the gate to Realm III.

+The players dont want to open the gate from Realm I to Realm VI cos Realm VI is a bad bad place and they'd rather that stay closed for now.

+Twist #1, the players are Riftborn (children of Amber) and that is why they can open the gates.

+Need another major twist.

+Its gonna be really awkward if no original PC makes it to the end.

+In order to start, need to:
+- Make Realm I's Hexcrawl
+- Give initial reason for party to open the first gate
+- (optional) give BBEG a motivation
 ### Overview
 The Players set out on a journey to travel across the Realms in an effort to discover BLANK to achieve BLANK.